Ripper53/letsgetrusty_embedded/README.md

 ## How to Use
 A `TestRunner` holds function pointers of signature `fn(Assertion) -> Result<(), Error>` where `Error` is a type that implements `core::error::Error`.
+The main way to use this is with the `TestRunner` and `TestScheduler` derive macros.
+`TestRunner` is your main derive macro, which holds function pointers that act as tests.
+To create suites of tests, use `TestScheduler` which can hold other `TestScheduler`s and `TestRunner`s.

 Example code:
 ```rust